Parvathi5/VPN-implemented-on-OpenSSL-/README.md

 ### Task 4: VPN tunnel

 A real VPN software usually supports a number of different encryption algorithms.
 The implemetation in this project supports the AES encryption algorithm, and uses the Cipher Block Chaining (CBC) mode.

+The AES encryption algorithm and the HMAC-SHA256 algorithm are both implemented in the OpenSSL library.
+There are plenty of online documents explaining how to use the OpenSSL’s crypto libraries.